clickdealer/github-actions/readme.md

 ### Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-1. You have created your new branch from the latest copy of the master branch.
+1. You have created your new branch from the latest copy of the default branch.
 2. Your commit messages follow the Commit Syntax.
 3. Your commit passes the pre-commit-framework checks.